Kongduino/TRS80/README.md

 ## Docs

 I am trolling the web to find and archive docs about the TRS-80 M100.
 Anything that looks useful will be dumped in `Docs`.

+## CO_FILES

+I can't remember just now where I found these, but I will link back when I do.
+The idea here is to archive, not steal :-)